 (3) dating violence, as that term is defined by Section 71.0021.

-A finding of family violence can be added to a charge if the victim is a family member.
-However, one must be careful as the Texas Statute broadly construes family violence to cover more than just family members.
-In addition to family members, victims who are dating or had previously dated2 the defendant and victims that were roommates or former roommates3 of the defendant can be used to enhance the charge to Assault Family Violence.
+This Texas law broadly construes “family violence” to cover more than just violence by family members.
+People who are dating or had previously dated3 the defendant can be considered family violence victims, and even people who were roommates or former roommates4 of the defendant can be considered family violence victims, and such a finding can be used to enhance the charge to Assault Family Violence.

-In addition to a fine and a conviction on a criminal record, a finding of family violence in an assault case can have other ramifications.
-These include:
+In addition to having a fine imposed and having a conviction permanently on your criminal record, a Class C assault conviction with a finding of family violence can have other ramifications, including:

 - A prohibition on owning or possessing firearms and ammunition

 - Restrictions on trade or professional licenses